Utilizing Language-Image Pretraining for Efficient and Robust Bilingual Word Alignment: Problem Setup and Preliminaries

-Suppose we have access to the dictionaries of two languages (say source language $A$ and target language $B$), denoted by $A_{\op{dict}} = \{a_1, \cdots, a_{n_a} \}$ and $B_{\op{dict}} = \{b_1, \cdots, b_{n_b} \}$, where $n_a$ and $n_b$ are the number of words in the dictionaries.
-Our work focuses on the word alignment (translation) problem: finding the mapping from the source dictionary $A_{\op{dict}}$ to the target dictionary $B_{\op{dict}}$.
-This mapping between dictionaries can be represented by an equivalent index mapping $\pi: [n_a] \rightarrow [n_b]$, i.e., we consider the word $a_i$ in the source language is mapped (aligned) to the word $b_{\pi(i)}$ in the source language, for $i \in [n_a]$.
-Here, $[n] = \{1, 2, \cdots, n\}$ is defined as the set of positive integers up to $n$ ($n > 0$).
-Note that we focus on \emph{unsupervised} word alignment where no sample word pairs $(a_i, b_{\pi(i)})$ are given to the algorithm.
-Together with two dictionaries and pretrained word vectors~\citep{bojanowski2016enriching,pennington2014glove}, we assume the access to two ingredients: (1) a large-scale image dataset with $d$ images, denoted by $G = \{g_1, \cdots, g_d\}$ and (2) pre-trained monolingual \lip{} model for each language.
+\textbf{Unsupervised word alignment.~} We focus on the word alignment (translation) problem: finding the mapping from $A_{\op{dict}}$ to $B_{\op{dict}}$, where $A_{\op{dict}} = \{a_1, \cdots, a_{n_a} \}$ and $B_{\op{dict}} = \{b_1, \cdots, b_{n_b} \}$ are dictionaries of source language $A$ and target language $B$, with $n_a$ and $n_b$ being the number of words in each dictionary, respectively.
+This mapping can be represented by an equivalent index mapping $\pi: [n_a] \rightarrow [n_b]$, \textit{i.e.}, we consider word $a_i$ is mapped (aligned) to word $b_{\pi(i)}$, for $i \in [n_a]$.
+Here, $[n] = \{1, 2, \cdots, n\}$ is defined as the set of positive integers up to a positive number $n$.
+Note that we focus on \emph{unsupervised} word alignment in which no ground-truth word pairs $(a_i, b_{\pi(i)})$ are given to the algorithm.
+To solve this problem, we assume the access to three ingredients: (1) a large-scale image dataset with $d$ images denoted by $G = \{g_1, \cdots, g_d\}$, (2) a pre-trained monolingual \lip{} model for each language, and (3) static word embeddings~\citep{bojanowski2016enriching,pennington2014glove} for all words in dictionaries.